Robert Corbett (Canadian politician): Federal career

-He was first elected to the House of Commons in a by-election on 16 October 1978 at the Fundy—Royal electoral district for the Progressive Conservative party.
+Corbett was first elected to the House of Commons in a by-election on 16 October 1978 at the Fundy—Royal electoral district for the Progressive Conservative party.
 He served consecutive terms in the 30th, 31st, 32nd, 33rd and 34th Canadian Parliaments until his defeat in the 1993 federal election at the hands of the Liberal Party's Paul Zed.
+Corbett additionally sought to represent the Progressive Conservatives in the riding of Charlotte for the 1997 federal election, though he lost to Greg Thompson when a vote was held in December 1996.